rhstephens/impostor/ideas.md

 	- Right now, AI are standing still.
 As such, the Enemy Matrices are almost always the same
 	- A better approach would be to randomly move all AI to a different grid position that DOES NOT contain an Obstacle/Wall

+### On using a Neural Networks
+Recent research has showed some success in turning a high complexity gaming environment into a low resolution learning environment.
+This allows for features to be represented in a grid-like fashion based off of what is observable on the game map.
+A famous example of neural networks in gaming is the StarCraft II Learning Environment (link here...), which I had used as a starting point for my approach on ML controlled AI.

 ### The flaws of using a neural network
 After training and integrating my first version of a ConvNet, I noticed a few issues.
 First and foremost was a significant decrease in performance, mainly in small spikes that affected framerate.
 Whenever inference was performed on the model, there was a large spike in performance.